yywyz/OpenCL-Programming-Examples/README.md

 These are OpenCL Programming Examples for learning.

 The codes are running with Visual Stdio 2017,
-you need to setup your tool to make OpenCL porgrams run firstly.
+you need to setup your tool to run OpenCL porgrams firstly.

-Codes copied from <The OpenCL Programming Book> are marked with "TOPB".
-if this makes you unhappy, please conntact me to delete.
+Codes are copied from "The OpenCL Programming Book" which are marked with "TOPB". if this makes you unhappy, please conntact me to delete.

 moving_average_filter1 ("TOPB")